chrplr/PCBS/docs/software-installation.rst

    subl

 This should open the sublime text editor.
-If you get a message ``command not found``, ask the instructr to  fix your path.
+If you get a message ``command not found``, ask the instructor to fix your path.

 Then, check out https://www.youtube.com/watch?v=SVkR1ZkNusI for a short tutorial.